pepsm/HackTues3Project/README.md

 # HackTues3Project
 This desktop application allows simple drawing using camera input.
-This application is developed in C\C++ using the OpenCV Library.
+This application is developed in C\C++ using the OpenCV Library. <br><h2>Some of Projectile's features:</h2>
-#Some of Projectile's features:
 - Color Detection
 - Object Tracking
 - changing color
+- erasing
-- erasing and saving the image
+- saving the image
+- face detection
 - face swap